molily/molily.de/_posts/2019-02-03-testing-angular.md

    **A valuable test is cost-effective.** The test prevents bugs that could ultimately render the application unusable.
 The test is cheap to write compared to the potential damage is prevents.

 2. **Testing formalizes and documents the requirements.** A test suite is a formal, human- and machine-readable description of how the code should behave.
-It helps fellow developers to understand the requirements the original developers had to implement and the challenges they had to deal with.
+It helps the original developers to understand the requirements they have to implement.
+It helps fellow developers to understand the challenges they had to deal with.

    **A valuable test clearly describes how the implementation code should behave.** The test uses a proper language to talk to developers and convey the requirements.
 The test lists known cases the implementation has to deal with.